ermongroup/cs228-notes/representation/undirected/index.md

 - Undirected models may be difficult to interpret.
 - It is much easier to generate data from a Bayesian network, which is important in some applications.

-It is not hard to see that Bayesian networks are a special case of MRFs with a very specific type of clique potential (one that corresponds to a conditional probability distribution and implies a directed acyclic structure in the graph), and a normalizing constant of one.
+It is not hard to see that Bayesian networks are a special case of MRFs with a very specific type of clique factor (one that corresponds to a conditional probability distribution and implies a directed acyclic structure in the graph), and a normalizing constant of one.
 In particular, if we take a directed graph $$G$$ and add side edges to all parents of a given node (and removing their directionality), then the CPDs (seen as factors over a variable and its ancestors) factorize over the resulting undirected graph.
 The resulting process is called *moralization*.
 {% maincolumn 'assets/img/moralization.png' 'A Bayesian network can always be converted into an undirected network with normalization constant one.
 The converse is also possible, but may be computationally intractable, and may produce a very large (e.g. fully connected) directed graph.' %}

 Thus, MRFs have more power than Bayesian networks, but are more difficult to deal with computationally.
 A general rule of thumb is to use Bayesian networks whenever possible, and only switch to MRFs if there is no natural way to model the problem with a directed graph (like in our voting example).